-- 4.7.1 The Council expects high levels of performance from all employees and has an Annual Appraisal Scheme in place to monitor, evaluate and manage performance on an ongoing basis. - Where unsatisfactory performance is identified, through performance management, increments can be withheld.
+4.7.1 The Council expects high levels of performance from all employees and has a Performance Management Process in place to monitor, evaluate and manage performance on an ongoing basis.

+Where unsatisfactory performance is identified, through performance management, increments can be withheld.